 With the potential for a recession, increased interest rates, reduced bond rates, and more, the economy (and your business) is in flux.
 Read on to learn about tracking expenses, valuing time, and growing your business.

 Consider the “fat vs. muscle” approach with your business expense reduction strategy.
-Removing some of the fat is OK since that’s not as sustaining as muscle.
-However, sometimes the muscle has to be trimmed, too.
-If you’re unsure how to balance expense control with the need to sustain the business in the future, consider which parts of your business are muscle and which are bone.
+Removing some fat is OK since it is not as sustaining as muscle.
+However, sometimes muscle also has to be trimmed.
+If you’re unsure how to balance expense control with the need to maintain the business in the future, consider which parts of your business are muscle and which are bone.

-Often examples are a great way to understand the value of a strategy, and there’s no more relevant example than that of COVID-19 and the shifting workplaces.
+Often, examples are a great way to understand the value of a strategy, and no example is more relevant than COVID-19 and shifting workplaces.

-The most cost-effective way companies reduced costs over the past few years is to let people work from home — saving on footprints at work and the associated expenses of heating, cooling, cleaning, and maintaining a physical office.
+Over the past few years, companies have effectively reduced costs by letting employees work from home.
+This saves on work footprints and the associated expenses of heating, cooling, cleaning, and maintaining a physical office.
 The reduced garbage, maintenance, and utility costs cannot be overlooked.
+However, there is likely a considerable loss of productivity that should be considered.

 Cash flow management is essential at any company growth stage—more money in, less out.
 However, not all money out should be reduced.
-For example, consider marketing, sales training, and morale-boosting programs.
+Consider marketing, sales training, and morale-boosting programs.
 Most of these programs show returns within a year, so the effects of an immediate cut might not be seen for up to 12 months.

 Here are ways to look at your organizational health as you consider your business expense reduction: